pekoto-zz/MyNotes/ProblemRecognitionApproach.md

 After you have come up with the general recursive algorithm, think about how you can cache some values in a map or array (memoization).

-### 7. Returning the next something...
+### Returning the next something...
 If you need to return the next something (.e.g, daily temperatures problem), consider using a stack since this will return the most recent thing you visited.
 What happens if you iterate backwards and put on the stack? -- you get the next.

 If you have to keep track of the lowest/highest something, and keep the data ordered (e.g., buy/sell stocks, 3-digit increasing substring), consider setting the element as the min/max, and then comparing to the next element.
 If you need three elements, you can set element 1 to the min, check if the next one is greater than min and less than current second highest, etc.

-### 8. Think small
+### Think small
 Usually a small example will be enough to prove an algorithm wrong.
 Also, picking small, simple examples that you can solve by hand will help you spot patterns to crack the algorithm.
 Likewise, if you're having trouble with a given example, try a simpler example: an array with 1 or 2 elements, etc.

-### 9. Think exhaustively
+### Think exhaustively
 What possible cases do you have?
 For example, if looking at overlapping intervals, there are only 3 ways 2 intervals can be:

 * Disjoint (one after another)
 * Overlapping (one starts before another ends, but after it start)
 * Nested (one starts after another starts, and ends before it ends)

-### 10. Model on existing
+### Model on existing
 Can you model your problem on some existing algorithm?
 What does it look like?

-### 11. Identify the pain point
+### Identify the pain point
 If you are doing some work repeatedly -- choosing the max or min, say -- can you find a data structure to make that more efficient?

-### 12. Relax some constraints
+### Relax some constraints
 For example, if it's hard to find the closest sum, could you instead try to find the exact sum?

 ### Sorting HashMaps
-If you need to sort a HashMap, there are two options:
-1. Simply read the key/value to a custom object with a custom comparator, and then use Collections.sort().
+If you need to sort a HashMap, read the key/value to a custom object with a custom comparator, and then use Collections.sort().
-2. Hold two HashMaps: One of keys to counts, and another to counts to keys.
-When incrementing, remove objects from the previous count:key map, and add it to the new count:key map.

-### If stuck, draw pictures
-Don't think in your head.
-Draw up some different test inputs and solve them by hand.

 ### Rearrange variables
 Don't be afraid to rearrange variables to make things easier.
-For example, make sure var1 always starts to the left of var2, etc.
+For example, make sure var1 always starts to the left of var2, or is the smaller string, etc.

 ```java
 if(arg2.x < arg1.x) {